-P. parishii is endemic to Inyo, Mono, Los

-Angeles and San Bernardino Counties of

-California.
-There are records from the Owens

-Valley from Olancha to Bishop, S Mono County,

-NE Los Angeles County, and C & SW San

-Bernardino County.
-This is an annual herb, 5-30

-cm, stems prostrate ascending at ends,

-branching at base with short spreading hairs.

-Leaves linear to narrow lance-like, 1-5 cm,

-surface with hairs that have blisters at base.
+Plagiobothrys parishii is endemic to Inyo, Mono, Los Angeles, and San Bernardino Counties of California.
+There are records from the Owens Valley from Olancha to Bishop, S Mono County, NE Los Angeles County, and C & SW San Bernardino County.
+This is an annual herb, 5-30 cm, stems prostrate ascending at ends, branching at base with short spreading hairs.
+Leaves linear to narrow lance-like, 1-5 cm, surface with hairs that have blisters at base.
 Flowers are on slender flowering stems, cupshaped 3-7mm, 5 white petals with yellow base.

-Fruit nutlet, ovate, 0.8-1.4mm with a rib and
+Fruit nutlet, ovate, 0.8-1.4mm with a rib and ridges, likely dispersed by a combination of wind, water and seed predators.

-ridges.

-This species has been documented in the Owens Valley since the early 20th Century through the present.
+This species has been documented in Owens Valley since the early 20th Century through the present.
 The habitat is moist alkali meadows to mudflats around seasonal ponds.
-In 2022 P. parishii was documented at one known location during Calochortus or Sidalcea surveys.
-While surveying the Thibaut Ponds unit of the Blackrock Waterfowl Management Area in April and in August, it was found in vegetative state in beginning to flower in April and in fruit and senescing in August, and thousands of individuals where present.
+In 2023 P. parishii was documented at one known location during Calochortus or Sidalcea surveys.
+While surveying the Thibaut Ponds unit of the Blackrock Waterfowl Management Area, it was found in vegetative state and flowering in Spring and senescing in Fall, and thousands of individuals were present.